My Continuing Journey with the Feldenkrais Method

 Pablo Casals: “Just play naturally.” (title of a wonderful book by Vivien Mackie on Casals’ teaching.)

-One of the themes that runs through nearly all discussion of how to achieve better cello playing is combating tension, our number one enemy.
+One of the themes that runs through nearly all discussions of how to achieve better cello playing is combating tension, our number one enemy.
 There are endless strategies for this, and it’s been on my mind as a teacher constantly from the beginning.
-I tried many approaches with varying degrees of success, even becoming known as a teacher who is pretty good at loosening kids up.
+I tried many approaches with varying degrees of success, even becoming known as a teacher who is pretty good at “loosening kids up.”
 I had stopped studying Feldenkrais, but one day a student came to me who had become blind as an infant and was expected to be mentally and physically handicapped for the rest of his life.
 Eventually, his sight became better and his mental faculties improved.
 When he started lessons with me at age 14, he had developed a burning passion to play the cello!
-His on the on the instrument clearly had had a beneficial effect in the overcoming of his disorder, but he was constantly frustrated, because coordination was a huge challenge, and his body just didn’t respond in the way that allowed him to fulfill his lofty musical goals.
+His work on the on the instrument clearly had had a beneficial effect in the overcoming of his disorder, but he was constantly frustrated, because coordination was a huge challenge, and his body just didn’t respond in the way that allowed him to fulfill his lofty musical goals.
 I recommended some Alexander lessons, which helped, but then I thought, why not try Feldenkrais.
-I introduced him to my colleague Uri Vardi at U Wisconsin who is an excellent cellist and teacher and an outstanding Feldenkrais practitioner/zealot.
-You might know of Vardi’s many summer workshops, often titled, “Your Body is Your Stad.”
-My student wound up doing undergraduate work with Uri Vardi and then completing master’s degrees at CIM and the Amsterdam Conservatory.
+I introduced him to my colleague Uri Vardi at U Wisconsin who is an excellent cellist and teacher, and an outstanding Feldenkrais practitioner/zealot.
+You might know of his many summer workshops, often titled, “Your Body is Your Stad.” http://www.harmoniousmovement.com My student wound up doing undergraduate work with Uri Vardi and then completing master’s degrees at CIM and the Amsterdam Conservatory.
 Clearly, he had overcome completely that serious disorder, and we both agree that Feldenkrais work was an essential element.
-Once in Amsterdam he became even more fascinated with the method, became a practitioner himself, and eventually became the Feldenkrais teacher at the Amsterdam Conservatory.
+Once in Amsterdam he became even more fascinated with the method, became a practitioner himself, and became the Feldenkrais teacher at the Amsterdam Conservatorium.

 The student’s name is Michael Tweed-Kent, and a couple years ago I reconnected with him and learned that he was doing groundbreaking work making Feldenkrais practices helpful to musical performers.
 He works with all the instruments and voice at the Conservatory but, , as a cellist, he has an innate understanding of the challenges we face.
 Over the last three years several of my students and I took three online courses with Michael, first on the bow, second on the left hand, and third on the relationship between the two.
 The first was eight hours and the second two were six hours.
-There’s a lot to say on the subject!
+There’s a lot to say and learn on the subject!

-I recommend that you seek Michael out if you’re a musician and you’d like to know and experience more about the Feldenkrais approach In fact, most of what I’m sharing here comes from Michael’s workshops and private lessons.
+I recommend that you seek Michael out if you’re a musician and you’d like to know and experience more about the Feldenkrais approach In fact, most of what I’m sharing here comes from Michael’s workshops and private lessons. https://www.feelgoodsoundgood.com

-Studying Feldenkrais again brought me into a beautiful new relationship with the cello.
+Studying Feldenkrais brought me into a beautiful new relationship with the cello.
 I began to really enjoy the experience of playing, to anticipate with excitement my 3 to 4 hours of practicing each morning, and to feel deprived when something prohibited me from doing it.
 Believe me, this is the first time in my life experiencing that!
 It led to even more joy and effectiveness in teaching.
 It even gave me the courage start performing again.
 I gave four presentations of a recital program this spring, the first recital in about 35 years.
 And it was a real pleasure!

 Since starting Feldenkrais work, I’ve been intrigued by the challenge of figuring out how to bring Feldenkrais principles into the studio in a practical, understandable and efficient way.
 Having worked at this intensely for several years, experimenting on myself and my students, I’ve become convinced that this is a fantastic resource for all music teachers and players.
 I feel I’m just getting started on this journey of understanding, but I’ll share here some discoveries and some developing ideas.